sdruskat/wssspe6-1-resosuma/slides.md

 - Filling gaps

 Note:
-# - I have started to optimized this schematic for to build it into a more comprehensive schematic
+# - In order to use this schematic as the baseline for a classification scheme, I have started to optimize it and make it more comprehensive
 # - Increased resolution by splitting the concepts of some nodes
 # - And disassembling combined activities
 # - Finally filled some gaps